- 16 Feb 18

 Boundary pushing opus from Dublin rapper.

-Even before the recent boom in Irish hip-hop, there was always Rejjie Snow.
-Dublin-born, and based wherever he found himself on any given day, the young rapper took instruction from absolutely no one when he set out his manifesto on 2013’s Rejovich EP (which ended up topping the iTunes Hip-Hop Charts ahead of Kendrick and J Cole).
+Even before the recent boom in Irish hip-hop, it felt like there was always Rejjie Snow.
+Dublin-born, and based in London, the young rapper took instruction from absolutely no one when he set out his manifesto on 2013’s Rejovich EP (which ended up topping the iTunes Hip-Hop Charts ahead of Kendrick and J Cole).

-Since then, it feels like the 24-year old has lived about ten careers in the space of a half-a-decade.
+Since then, it feels like the 24-year old has lived about ten careers in the space of half a decade.
 He’s recorded tunes with Joey Bada$$, released some of the hottest mixtapes around, and received mountains of international attention.
 So yeah, you’re not the only one struggling to believe that Dear Annie could really be his first album.
-But in amongst the reworkings, side projects and touring – not to mention collaborating with Kaytranada on ‘Egyptian Luvr’ – Snow found time to quietly craft this record.
-The end result is an odyssey of unbridled beauty.
+But in amongst the reworkings, side projects touring and collaborations, Snow found time to quietly craft this piece of work record.
+And the end result is an odyssey of unbridled beauty.